 50 Years of Excellence

 CDC marked it's 50-year anniversary on Jan.
 26, 2019.
-In keeping with our educational mission, CDC Executive Director Rina Irwin has made a public commitment to improve student achievement and school readiness for our young learners, beginning this school year.
-CDC wants each and every one of the children who
+In keeping with our educational mission, CDC Chief Executive Officer Rina Irwin has made a public commitment to improve student achievement and school readiness for our young learners, beginning this school year.
+CDC wants each and every one of the

 NAEYC accreditation and Keystone Start 4 ratings put CDC in select company: less than 3 percent of Pennsylvania's 8,500 regulated providers have achieved both of these marks of excellence.